 Tips for a Smooth Cat Bath Experience

-- A specially formulated shampoo like this probiotic one from Skout’s Honor (and if you’re curious, here’s why probiotics matter).
+- A specially formulated Cat Shampoo and Conditioner like this probiotic one from Skout’s Honor (and if you’re curious, here’s why probiotics matter)

-- A treat to reward a well-behaved animal afterwards.
+- A treat to reward a well-behaved cat afterwards

 How to Do It